allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 - Label noise is ever-present in machine learning practice.
 - Allegro datasets are no exception.
 - We compared 7 methods for training classifiers robust to label noise.
-- All of them improved the model's performance on noisy datasets.
+- All of them improved the model’s performance on noisy datasets.
-- Some of the methods decreased the model's performance in the absence of label noise.
+- Some of the methods decreased the model’s performance in the absence of label noise.

 ## What is label noise and why does it matter?

 In the scope of supervised machine learning, specifically in classification tasks, the problem of label noise is of critical importance.
 It involves cases of incorrectly labelled training data.
-For example, let's say that we want to train a classification model to distinguish cats from dogs.
+For example, let’s say that we want to train a classification model to distinguish cats from dogs.
 For that purpose, we compose a training dataset with images labelled as either cat or dog.
 The labelling process is usually performed by human annotators, who almost certainly produce some labelling errors.
 Unfortunately, human annotators can be confused by poor image